Ana Achúcarro

-Ana Achúcarro Jiménez MAE (born 1962) is a Spanish researcher, academic, and professor of particle astrophysics and quantum field theory at the University of Leiden in Leiden, Netherlands.
+Ana Achúcarro Jiménez MAE (born 1962) is a Spanish cosmologist.
+She is a researcher and professor of particle astrophysics and quantum field theory at the University of Leiden in Leiden, Netherlands.
 Her research considers the early universe, supergravity, black holes and solitons.

 Early life and education

 Achúcarro graduated from the University of the Basque Country in Spain, graduating with a B.A. in physics in 1984.
 She moved to the United Kingdom for her doctoral studies, completing the Part III of the Mathematical Tripos in 1985.
 She was awarded the St Catharine's College, Cambridge graduate prize in mathematics.
 She remained in Cambridge, England for her PhD, working with Paul Townsend and Stephen Hawking.
 She was awarded the J. T. Knight Prize and a British Council Fleming Scholarship.
 She completed her PhD in 1988, with a thesis titled Classical Properties of Supersymmetric Extended Objects.
 Achúcarro remains a member of the Isaac Newton Institute for Mathematical Studies, based in Cambridge.